HJpierzchala/GSWPicker/README.md

   - **Numerical**: `.csv` files
   - **Visual**: Plots of station noise, S-wave arrivals, and shaking duration

-GSW Picker is ideal for large GNSS datasets and enables efficient, scalable seismic analysis.
+GSW Picker is  user-friendly providing a GUI interface and ideal for large GNSS datasets and enables efficient, scalable seismic analysis.

 ---